 St. Hugh’s School is committed to providing a planned programme of careers education, information, advice and guidance (CEIAG) for all students in Years 7-11, in partnership with North Lincolnshire Careers Service and The Careers and Enterprise Company.

 At St. Hugh's School we aim to provide students with a variety of opportunities and experiences in a range of activities.
 We aim to provide a range of learning possibilities and specialist visits in order to give pupils opportunities that they may not otherwise experience.

 Through Careers Education and Guidance our students will:

 - Develop a positive self-image in relation to future learning and work roles, based on an accurate assessment and recording of their abilities and aptitudes.

 - Acquire aspiration for their future based on a sound understanding of the range of immediate and lifelong opportunities available through learning and work, and of career progression structures.

 - Develop skills to form and implement effective decisions and a reflective approach to learning from experience.

-Our careers programme includes employer engagement days, career guidance activities (group work and individual interviews), information and research activities (through the PSHE curriculum), work related learning and individual planning activities.
+Our careers programme includes employer engagement days, work experience, information and research activities (through the PSHE curriculum), work related learning and individual planning activities.
 Other focused events, e.g. college taster days, careers fairs, mock-interview days, assemblies and presentations are provided.